MSLNZ/msl-package-manager/docs/cli_usage.rst

    request will automatically update the GitHub or PyPI cache.
 To force the cache to be updated immediately include the ``--update-cache`` flag.

-To read the help documentation from the command line, run:
+To read the help documentation from the command line, run

 .. code-block:: console

    msl --help

-Or for help about a specific command:
+or, for help about a specific command (for example, the *install* command), run

 .. code-block:: console